Invoicing and Tax regulation in Portugal

 Software providers are required to undergo a rigorous testing process conducted by the Portuguese Tax Authority to ensure compliance and reliability.
 Once the software passes this evaluation, it is assigned a certification number.
 It is essential for the invoicing software to be regularly updated to remain in compliance with changes in tax legislation and reporting requirements.

-Portuguese Tax Authorities Responsible for E-invoicing
+Governmental Body Responsible for E-invoicing

 Responsibility for e-invoicing regulations in Portugal lies with the Agência para a Modernização Administrativa (AMA).